 The Organization has entered into a contract with the Albuquerque Convention Center for the Organization's 2023 International Convention that will be held in July 2023.
-In the event of cancellation, the Organization may be responsible for the entire rental, up to a maximum of \$60,164 as of December 31, 2019.
+In the event of cancellation, the Organization may be responsible for the entire rental, up to a maximum of \$60,164 as of December 31, 2020.

-The Organization has entered into a contract with RNF Technologies to develop a mobile application.
-The Organization is responsible for remaining payments of \$23,500 as of December 31, 2019.
+The Organization has entered into a contract with C Systems for online store upgrades.
+The Organization is responsible for remaining payments of \$55,410 as of December 31, 2020.